 There are many other interesting and important points discussed in the book.
 However, to be honest, it’s much easier to read a review than reading the book itself.

 It’s full of facts and reports from many different political stories around the world.
 You will face with a mosaic of useless news and stories glued together with some insightful and thought-provoking passages like the ones I quoted above.

 Anyone with experience of writing an elaborate report can guess that the book is written by a large group of Googlers gathering information and evidence from every source (sure google search is one of them) as the text has not the expected continuity.
 I’d prefer to call the book as a collected report endorsed by Eric Schmidt and Jared Cohen.
 Although it’s still a valuable source to know the mindset of the google and other similar technical giants.

 Sure there’s a chapter missing in the book: The role of global corporations like Google in the future world.
 Which is not logical to suppose that it’s forgotten or discarded because of the book volume.

-The verge has published a review about the book with the following subheading:
+The Verge has published a review of the book with the following subheading:

 In ‘The New Digital Age’ we learn what happens when Google stops being polite and starts getting real.

 I should confess that from my point of view, it’s not far from reality.
 Not because of all the wills which could be substituted by woulds and coulds.
 But because of the clear message of the book which could be read between all the lines: The technology looks for a larger pie from the cake of power and politics.